5 Reasons Why High-Volume Hiring Teams Miss Their Goals

 Ranking closely within two percentage points of each other, retail talent leaders aim to enhance five aspects of the hiring process: personalization (34%), candidate experience (34%), efficiency (33%), automation (33%), and offer acceptance rates (33%).

 Fulfilling these ambitious goals means retail talent leaders must revamp the hiring process entirely.
 So, how can talent teams tackle all five elements?
-The solution lies in upgrading the existing tech stack, and 29% of respondents already plan to do so.
+The solution lies in upgrading their retail recruitment software, and 29% of respondents already plan to do so.

 Bar chart showing what retail TA leaders plan on improving in the future.